Hong Kong tears down ‘Pillar of Shame’ sculpture honoring Tiananmen victims

 “The Pillar of Shame is getting demolished right now in Hong Kong.
 The sculpture has been covered and is heavily guarded so that no students can document what is going on,” he wrote, adding that he condemned the destruction of private property.

-The sculpture had been on permanent loan to the Hong Kong Alliance in Support of Patriotic Democratic Movements of China, a group that for years organized annual Tiananmen vigils but which disbanded recently after it was targeted by national security investigators.
+The sculpture had been on permanent loan to the Hong Kong Alliance in Support of Patriotic Democratic Movements of China, a group that for years organized annual Tiananmen vigils but disbanded recently after it was targeted by national security investigators.

 Galschiot, who maintains he is the owner of the sculpture as its creator, had appealed to Hong Kong authorities to allow him to bring it back to Denmark.
 Because of its age, the sculpture needs special care to ensure it does not get destroyed, he said.